Linuman/DockerComposeLabs/Labs/003-Structure/README.md

 ### `volumes` (Volume Management)

-- **Purpose:** Allows for persistent data storage, ensuring data remains even if the container is recreated or removed.
-You can map files/directories from the host machine into the container (bind mounts) or use Docker-managed volumes (named volumes).
+- **Purpose:** Allows for persistent data storage - ensuring data remains even if the container is recreated or removed.
+You can map files / directories from the host machine into the container (bind mounts) or use Docker-managed volumes (named volumes).
   - **Formats:**
-  - `"HOST_PATH:CONTAINER_PATH"`: Bind mount.
+    - `"HOST_PATH:CONTAINER_PATH"`: Bind mount
-  - `"VOLUME_NAME:CONTAINER_PATH"`: Named volume.
+    - `"VOLUME_NAME:CONTAINER_PATH"`: Named volume
 - **Example:**

     ```yaml